Romney, Hythe and Dymchurch Railway: Locomotives withdrawn from service

 This list includes engines sold, scrapped, failed in trials, or otherwise withdrawn.
 All engines were internal combustion locomotives.

 Locomotives on site

 In addition to the railway's own 16 locomotives, one additional engine is currently housed at New Romney.
 This is a partially constructed third-scale reproduction of an LMS Princess Coronation Class locomotive, commonly known as the 'Duchess' type (although of the 38 engines of this class, only 10 were named after duchesses).
 The replica was commissioned by Paul Riley, a director of the railway, as a private project and is currently stored in an engineers' depot.
 Following the unexpected death of Mr Riley on 4 June 2008 the future of this locomotive is currently unknown.
 It is understood that the machine is more than half complete.
+This Locomotive was removed from the railway earlier this year and is currently (Summer 2023) up for sale with the Denver Light Railway.